svalouch/python-rctclient/docs/usage.rst

 Registry
 ========
-The :class:`rctclient.registry.Registry` class maintains a list of OIDs.
+The :class:`rctclient.registry.Registry` class maintains a list of OIDs for communicating with vendor devices.
+It isn't required for own implementations of a server of this protocol, where one would simply define own OIDs as needed.

 As the list is quite long and for the users convenience, a module-scope instance is available as ``REGISTRY``.

 Most of the examples will assume an import like the following: